 If you were on a team that solved a severe healthcare problem for society, what factors would you use to price it on the global level?

 Great marketers are continually pushing themselves to improve.
 That starts with your assessment.
 I want to see that you have thought about it and now see a better solution.
 It also puts you under a bit of unexpected pressure to know how you handle that.
+Plus, it’s a second chance.
+If I like the candidate and he really did blow ONE answer, and that interviewer is now in the “don’t hire camp,” I now have the counter answer that can change their mind.

 What questions do you have for me?

-Act like you want that first marketing job
+Act like you want that marketing job

 Managing your marketing career